top of page

 The Little Shop at Hunshelf Bottom

 The four separate dwellings eventually became numbers 2, 4, 6 and 8 Hunshelf Road.
-Nigel Hanwell, whose family had the shop after the Rusbys, remembers the layout from before the four were converted into one.
+Nigel Hanwell remembers the layout from before the four were converted into one dwelling.
 The two bottom flats were nos.
 2 and 4 and were “1 up /1 down” with a stone staircase connecting the two floors.
 There might have been a dark, damp cellar-type room at the back, but without any natural light and not fit for habitation.
 There was no separate kitchen, but a Yorkshire Range was installed on the party wall which would have done for heating water, cooking, and providing warmth.
 The upstairs flats, nos.
 6 and 8, were larger, with two rooms plus an attic bedroom and these were accessed by staircases at the back of the building.
-All the houses on Hunshelf Bottom and Hunshelf Park above were re-numbered in about 1953 and when these four flats were converted into one house it became no. 2 Hunshelf Road.
+All the houses at Hunshelf Bottom and Hunshelf Park above were re-numbered in about 1953 and when these four flats were converted into one house it became no. 2 Hunshelf Road.

-It is very difficult to pinpoint “Samuel’s Kitchen” and the nearby houses using the old census returns.
+It is very difficult to pinpoint Bank Bottom Cottages and the nearby houses using the old census returns.
 The census was only taken once every ten years, and it was quite rare to find the same people in the same house ten years apart.
 The census enumerators could be frustratingly inconsistent with the route they took and the names they gave streets and rows of houses, often recording them using unofficial names.
 For example, Vaughton Hill at Deepcar was so called because of the Vaughton family who lived there, with the row of houses which included the Travellers Rest public house being known as Vaughton Row.
-Except for when the landlord of the pub was called Makin and the row was recorded on the census as Makin Row.
+Except for when the landlord of the pub was called Makin, when the row was recorded on the census as Makin Row.

 Click on the photos for more information